The areas of work in which we have particular expertise, experience and excellence.

 Having practised in common law from pupillage onwards, Max now maintains a mixed practice of family and civil work alongside representing Interested Parties at Inquests.

 Max has appeared twice in the Court of Appeal, both in the Criminal and Family Division.
 His most recent appearance in Re: B was a case that set an enduring precedent for how family proceedings have taken place at interim hearings during the COVID-19 pandemic.

-Prior to being called to the Bar he worked as a County Court Advocate, as well as working with Gerard McDermott QC on all aspects of high-value cases of catastrophic personal injury, in particular involving elements of travel law, cross-border or jurisdictional issues.
+Prior to being called to the Bar he worked as a County Court Advocate, as well as working with Gerard McDermott KC on all aspects of high-value cases of catastrophic personal injury, in particular involving elements of travel law, cross-border or jurisdictional issues.

 Max appears in Public Law care proceedings, acting for Local Authorities in complex matters from initial to final hearings.

 Max was instructed by the Local Authority in the appeal case of Re B (Children) (Remote Hearing: Interim Care Order) EWCA Civ 584 which set out guidance nationally as to the approach the courts should have to urgent hearings during the COVID-19 pandemic.

 He also appears regularly for lay parties and the Police and has a keen interest in matters involving disclosure between the criminal and family courts.
 Max was Junior Counsel in Re: I (a Child) which triggered a full review by the Metropolitan Police into disclosure processes in family proceedings involving significant Police investigation.
 The case involved complex matters that required multiple applications for Public Interest Immunity.

 Acting for Local Authorities in cases with the following issues:

 o Re: B – regarding issues in re-assessing a special guardian in the second proceedings brought within a short period of time.